ap0nia/trpc-svelte-toolbox/www/docs/svelte/context.md

          * having a flash of content change whilst redirecting.
          **/

-        // Calls the `onSuccess` defined in the `useQuery()`-options: await opts.originalFn();
+        // Calls the `onSuccess` defined in the `createMutation()` options: await opts.originalFn();

-        // Invalidate all queries in the react-query cache: await opts.queryClient.invalidateQueries();
+        // Invalidate all queries in the svelte-query cache: await opts.queryClient.invalidateQueries();
       },
     },